hcoz/omics/README.md

 ## Implementation Notes

 Anomaly detection is performed on both experimental and control values together, as 3 samples are not sufficient for outlier detection.
+Outliners are calculated using a basic statistical approach.

 The remaining analyses are performed separately for experimental and control groups.